Infinite-Coder-001/First/README.md

 # First project
-My first project on Github.
+My first project on here.
+I'm trying to connect **Khan Academy** to Github.